microsoft/fast/packages/fast-element/docs/building-components.md

 To add attributes to your HTML element, create properties decorated by the `@attr` decorator.
 All attributes defined this way will be automatically registered with the platform so that they can be updated through the browser's native `setAttribute` API as well as the property.
 You can optionally add a method with the naming convention *propertyName*Changed to your class (e.g. `greeting` and `greetingChanged()`), and this method will be called whenever your property changes, whether it changes through the property or the attribute API.

-> **Note:** All properties decorated with `@attr` are also *observable*.
+> **NOTE:** All properties decorated with `@attr` are also *observable*.
 See the templating section below for information about how observables enable efficient rendering.

 By default, anything extending from `FastElement` will automatically have a *shadow root* attached in order to enable encapsulated rendering.
 The example above references the `shadowRoot` to set its `innerHTML` any time the `greeting` property changes.